-Lead generation is a serious undertaking, and not all businesses have the time to devote to bringing in leads for their sales department.
+Lead generation is a serious undertaking, and not all companies have the time to devote to bringing in leads for their sales team.
 Some companies don’t even have a sales team!
 That’s why many businesses turn to lead generation companies or appointment setting companies to handle the process.

 Choosing a company to spearhead your lead generation efforts is a big decision.
 The right choice could take your business to new heights, the wrong choice could seriously impact your cashflow (or worse).